JMR825/JMR825/README.md

-# Hi Janhavi here! 👋
+# Hi I'm Janhavi! 👋

 Welcome to my profile!
-I am a passionate developer focusing on the intersections of Machine Learning, Full-Stack Development, and Cybersecurity.
+I am a passionate developer focusing on the intersections of Machine Learning, Full-Stack Development, and just started to learn Cybersecurity.

 ## 🚀 About Me